communitiesuk/plotly_dashboard_docs/load_testing.md

 The first iteration of load testing will not use a web framework such as Cypress or Selenium WebDriver to control changes to the dropdowns on each of the pages.
 Instead the locust tests will issue new page requests with query strings values matching the desired options in the dropdowns.
 This will slightly skew the results as instead of an asynchronous XHR request being executed within the page, we are requesting a new page load that will have a larger page size.

-Prometheus will be used to gather the CPU Usage and Request Per Second metrics; the Locust user interface will provide response time and failed user request metrics
+Prometheus will be used to gather the CPU Usage, Memory utilisation; the Locust user interface will provide response time and failed user request metrics

 We will break our estimate down into 2 scenarios - General usage and Launch day (expecting a higher usage on launch) and run each scenario load test for 15 minutes.